statsmodels/statsmodels/docs/source/introduction.rst

 Most results have been verified with at least one other statistical package: R, Stata or SAS.
 The guiding principal for the initial rewrite and for continued development is that all numbers have to be verified.
 Some statistical methods are tested with Monte Carlo studies.
-While we strife to follow this test driven approach, there is no guarantee that the code is bug-free and always works.
+While we strive to follow this test driven approach, there is no guarantee that the code is bug-free and always works.
 Some auxiliary function are still insufficiently tested, some edge cases might not be correctly taken into account, and the possibility of